-And this leasing fee is typically charged once a tenant is placed in the house.
+And this leasing fee is typically charged once a resident is placed in the house.

-So, that fee covers everything that was done to get that tenant in the house.
+So, that fee covers everything that was done to get that resident in the house.

 If the house was walked, marketing photos were taken, sign put in the yard, lockbox put on the house, marketed on websites, marketed, you know, on Zillow, Trulia, all these different websites.

-Showings of the property, taking applications, screening those applicants, talking to prospective tenants, getting someone to sign the lease, all of that has to happen.
+Showings of the property, taking applications, screening those applicants, talking to prospective residents, getting someone to sign the lease, all of that has to happen.